ibireme/yyjson/doc/API.md

 **YYJSON_READ_FASTFP**<br/>
 Read floating-point number with a fast method.<br/>
 This option can greatly increase the reading speed of long floating-point numbers,<br/>
-but may get 0-2 ULP error for each number.<br/>
+but may get 0-2 ulp error for each number.<br/>
 This flag is very useful when the precision of floating-point numbers is not important,<br/>
 such as display a 3D model or play a lottie animation on mobile.